AlibabaCloudDocs/ecs/intl.en-US/API Reference/Auto provisioning group/CreateAutoProvisioningGroup.md

 Default value: maintain. |
 |SpotAllocationStrategy|String|No|diversified|The policy for creating preemptible instances.
 Valid values:

 -   lowest-price: cost optimization policy.
-Auto provisioning group attempts to create instances of the lowest-priced instance type.
+The auto provisioning group attempts to create instances of the lowest-priced instance type.
 -   diversified: balanced distribution policy.
-Auto provisioning group attempts to create instances in zones that are specified in extended configurations and then distributes the instances evenly across the zones.
+The auto provisioning group attempts to create instances in zones that are specified in extended configurations and then distributes the instances evenly across the zones.
 -   capacity-optimized: capacity-optimized distribution policy.
-Auto provisioning group attempts to create instances that are of the optimal instance types and across the optimal zones based on the resource availability.
+The auto provisioning group attempts to create instances that are of the optimal instance types and across the optimal zones based on the resource availability.

 Default value: lowest-price. |
 |SpotInstanceInterruptionBehavior|String|No|terminate|The action to take on the excess preemptible instances after the instances are stopped.
 Valid values: